Measurements of Gravitational Attractions at small Accelerations: Systematic Effects

 \section{Systematic Effects}

 Two categories of systematic uncertainties affect the comparison of the results with the expectations from Newton’s Law of gravitation.

-The first category consists of effects that might or do influence the determination of the resonance frequency: \begin{itemize} \item The frequency stability of the radio frequency generator output was compared to a Rubidium Standard frequency.
-No difference was found that would influence the resonator frequency determinations. \item The removable cover of the vacuum vessel behaved like a membrane.
+The first category consists of effects that might or do influence the determination of the resonance frequency: \begin{itemize} \item[] The frequency stability of the radio frequency generator output was compared to a Rubidium Standard frequency.
+No difference was found that would influence the resonator frequency determinations. \item[] The removable cover of the vacuum vessel behaved like a membrane.
 External influences, such as temperature and pressure, led to changes of the resonance frequency.
-In section \ref{sec:datana} it is described how this was treated in the analyses of the data. \item Measurements with no movement of the field masses were performed to test whether there is a bias in the measurement procedure and the analysis methods.
-The result $\rm df = -0.058 \pm 0.063 \ Hz$ is compatible with zero. \end{itemize}
+In section \ref{sec:datana} it is described how this was treated in the analyses of the data. \item[] Measurements with no movement of the field masses were performed to test whether there is a bias in the measurement procedure and the analysis methods.
+The result $\rm df = -0.058 \pm 0.063 \ Hz$ is compatible with zero.
+This result was obtained following the analysis procedures described in section \ref{sec:analyse}. \end{itemize}

-The second category of uncertainties is associated with the calculation of expectations from Newton’s law of gravity. \begin{itemize} \item A possible asymmetry of the resonator position in the experimental setup was determined using two methods: \begin{itemize} \item Measurements starting with one field masses in the near position and the other in the far position.
-These positions were exchanged every 0.5 h. \item Measurements with only one single field mass on one side, alternating between the far and near position.
+The second category of uncertainties is associated with the calculation of expectations from Newton’s law of gravity. \begin{itemize} \item[] A possible asymmetry of the resonator position in the experimental setup was determined using two methods: \begin{itemize} \item[] Measurements starting with one field masses in the near position and the other in the far position.
+These positions were exchanged every 0.5 h. \item[] Measurements with only one single field mass on one side, alternating between the far and near position.
 A second set of measurements were performed with the same field mass on the opposite side. \end{itemize}

 Both methods resulted in an asymmetric position of the resonator of about $\rm 5\ mm$.
 The asymmetry effect almost completely cancels when two field masses are used.
 The remaining deviation amounts to a negligible 0.03\ \% change of df.